-Hot Smoked Salmon Salad with Egg & Mustard Potatoes – A delicious warm salad that can be enjoyed at any time of year!
-The tasty hot smoked salmon goes perfectly with crispy mustard potatoes, slightly oozy, runny egg, rocket, capers and chives, beautifully dressed with a lemon mustard dressing.
+Hot Smoked Salmon Salad with Egg & Mustard Potatoes – A delicious warm smoked salmon salad that can be enjoyed at any time of year!
+The tasty hot smoked salmon goes perfectly with crispy smashed mustard potatoes, slightly oozy, runny egg, rocket, capers and chives, beautifully dressed with a lemon mustard dressing.

 Did I mention the word….yum???
 This salad is full of flavour and is not only delicious but very satisfying!